vinmorel/MapleWrapper/README.md

 * Is thredded FAST!

 ### QuickStart Guide
-**Instanciate the MapleWrapper**
+**Instantiate the MapleWrapper**
 ```python
 from wrapper import MapleWrapper

 w = MapleWrapper('Your_Player_IGN', mobs=['Mob_Name'])
 ```
-You instanciate the wrapper by passing your player in-game name and a list of valid mob names (see [handbook](/wrapper/utils/mobs.txt)) that you would like the wrapper to detect.
+You instantiate the wrapper by passing your player in-game name and a list of valid mob names (see [handbook](/wrapper/utils/mobs.txt)) that you would like the wrapper to detect.

 **Extract Game info**